yetanalytics/lrs/README.md

 #### `PUT/POST /statements`

 xAPI clients can send statement data with arbitrary file attachments using the `multipart/mixed` Content-Type [per the spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#requirements-for-attachment-statement-batches).
 An attachment referenced in an xAPI statement (or substatement) that does not have a `fileUrl` property must be included *at least once* in the request body as a part identified by hash.
+In addition, multiple attachment objects, either in a single statement or across multiple statements in the same request, can refer to the same attachment, as recommended by the spec.

-In practice this means that duplicate attachments may be present on the request. `lrs` will normalize/deduplicate attachments before sending them to implementation code such that every attachment in the list has a distinct hash.
+In practice this means that duplicate attachments *may* be present on the request. `lrs` will normalize/deduplicate attachments before sending them to implementation code such that every attachment in the list has a distinct hash.
 See [this PR](https://github.com/yetanalytics/lrs/pull/81) for more information.

 Note that requests containing attachments *not* referenced in statement data will fail with a 400 status.